Responsible Fishing Ports Scheme

 About the RFPS

 The RFPS is a voluntary and independently audited certification scheme.
-It aims to promote and encourage responsible operating practices within UK fishing ports and harbours.
+The scheme helps to promote and encourage responsible operating practices within UK fishing ports and harbours of all sizes.
 Certification provides assurance to buyers and sellers of seafood that ports are acting in a responsible manner.

 At its core, the RFPS has a standard which forms the basis for certification decisions.
 Fishing ports are assessed and must show compliance against the following core principles in the standard:

 - port and the working environment

 - care of the catch